kayfreeman/Data-Analytics-Projects-Excel/README.md

 • How satisfied are employees with their work environment?
 ![image](https://github.com/kayfreeman/Health-Quest-Medicals-/assets/46418844/75f76a0a-59d3-4b2c-9300-12da817b6f72)

 • Do you think the longer an employee commutes to the office, the higher their monthly take home?
-What of a relationship between years at company and percent salary hike?
+What of the relationship between years at the company and percent salary hike?

 • What is the average monthly income of employees per department, and what is the corresponding deviation from this value?

-• Is there Gender discrimination in terms of renumeration?
+• Is there Gender discrimination in terms of remuneration?

-• Considering the monthly income of employees, which Job role has the lowest income range.
+• Considering the monthly income of employees, which Job role has the lowest income range?
 Provide a pictorial representation.

 • What is the distribution of the years, when employees were last promoted?

-• What is the attrition rate within the company.
+• What is the attrition rate within the company?

-• What is the median income distribution across educational levels.
+• What is the median income distribution across educational levels?

 • Determine the median Age for employees who have and have not worked overtime.
 What might this indicate about the potential health impacts of overtime?